S3gmentati0nFault/Slides/ISC-recap/aihpc.md

 ---

+## Long-term effects of AI in the world of research

+- Very hard to predict, as was said until now it's possible to use AI tools to augment the effects of research, but it's not possible to make AI work for us.
+- AI's performance is strongly reliant on the quality of the data used for training, the amount of high quality data available is scarce by now, what can be done to overcome this is use GANs and other more powerful models to generate new data from scratch, which lacks the variety of real-world examples.
+- In the field of HPC and coding in general we are going to see a surging rise in the use of AI to produce code skeletons that are later expanded and further improved by users.
+- While vibe coding seems to be extremely powerful in the hands of an AI agent it can be very detrimental for the developers using it.

+---

 <!-- _class: centered -->

 ## If you want to, think alongside it, but don't make it think for you.